-Table tents may be placed on tables in Atwood Center designated food service areas and tables in the Department of Campus Involvement areas only.
+Table tents may be placed on food service area tables only.
 The following criteria must be followed:

 The Mall is intended primarily for the safety, convenience and pleasure of pedestrians.
 All persons wishing to use the Mall for other purposes such as advertisements, promotions, decorations, sales, displays, parades, and demonstrations must make a request to reserve mall space through the AMC 110 scheduling office which can be done on-line.